KuroNgo/shop_erp_be/domain/warehouse_management/warehouse_management.md

 | `updated_at`   | `time.Time`  | Thời gian cập nhật                          |

 ### 4. StockMovements (Di chuyển kho)
+Records the movements of products in and out of warehouses, such as when items are received (Nhập kho) or dispatched (Xuất kho).
+This helps track changes in inventory levels.

 | Trường          | Loại Dữ Liệu | Mô Tả                                           |
 |-----------------|--------------|-------------------------------------------------|
 | `id`            | `ObjectID`   | Khóa chính                                      |